 Step 6.
 Regular Reviews for Workflow Optimizations

-Throughout the workflow, monitoring and control mechanisms are in place to track progress, identify issues, and ensure that the process is on track.
+Throughout the workflow, monitoring and control mechanisms are in place to track progress, identify issues, and ensure the process is on track.
 Adjustments may be made as needed to address any deviations from the plan.

 Equipped with a powerful module of Workflow Analytics, Businessmap helps teams make informed decisions about their processes based on historical data rather than assumptions.
 The wide variety of analytics tools allows them to optimize workflow performance for faster service delivery.